apache/flink/docs/dev/stream/operators/windows.md

 1. Flink creates one copy of each element per window to which it belongs.
 Given this, tumbling windows keep one copy of each element (an element belongs to exactly window unless it is dropped late).
 In contrast, sliding windows create several of each element, as explained in the [Window Assigners](#window-assigners) section.
 Hence, a sliding window of size 1 day and slide 1 second might not be a good idea.

 2. `FoldFunction` and `ReduceFunction` can significantly reduce the storage requirements, as they eagerly aggregate elements and store only one value per window.
-In contrast, just using a `WindowFunction` requires accumulating all elements.
+In contrast, just using a `ProcessWindowFunction` requires accumulating all elements.

 3. Using an `Evictor` prevents any pre-aggregation, as all the elements of a window have to be passed through the evictor before applying the computation (see [Evictors](#evictors)).